 2 Dec 2020 | Women's endurance running history, Women's ultrarunning history |

 “The organisers dubbed this race “Hell in Paradise”.
 I am sure that when they coined this phrase they never anticipated how right they would be.”
-This seven-day stage race lived up to its nickname in more ways than one.
-Eleven of the 27 starters didn’t make it to the...
+The 1994 Telecom Tasmania seven-day stage race lived up to its nickname in more ways than one.
+Eleven of the 27 starters...

 18 Oct 2020 | Running and the menopause |